This post may contain affiliate links. Please read our disclosure policy.

 Make the best tuna salad sandwich on your favorite bread or just serve it with a spoon.

-- Always make sure you flake all the chunks of tuna fish with a fork until it’s a shredded consistency.
+- Flake the tuna: Always make sure you flake all the chunks of tuna fish with a fork until it’s a shredded consistency.
 This will guarantee you won’t end up with a dry tuna salad or big bits of tuna throughout your sandwich.

-- Make it even healthier by swapping out half the mayonnaise and adding greek yogurt to your tuna salad.
+- Want a healthy tuna salad recipe?
+Swap out half the mayonnaise and adding plain greek yogurt to your tuna salad.
 It also adds extra tanginess that’s light and refreshing.

-- Chop up hardboiled eggs and fold them into the salad for added protein.
+- Amp up the protein: Chop up hard-boiled eggs and fold them into the salad for added protein.

 - Got apples?
 They’re a surprisingly tasty addition when shredded or finely chopped then added to your salad.

-- Add a tablespoon of fresh chopped dill for a burst of flavor like none other.
+- Love herbs?
+Add a tablespoon of chopped fresh dill for a burst of flavor like none other.
 You’ll love it, guaranteed!

 How to Serve Tuna Salad